Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Introduction

 We argue that a CFS should not only optimize for performance, but its design also needs to integrate the values of stakeholders \citep{van2015handbook,kleineberg2021social} such as autonomy or credibility.
 This has been recognized by the IS community \citep{friedman2013value,maedche2017interview}.
 Though already utilized in similar systems \citep{friedman2002informed,miller2007value}, value considerations in the methods of CFS construction and thus the resulting design knowledge is limited.
 In particular, to our best knowledge, design principles for CFS that explicitly consider values have not been found.
 We therefore ask the first Research Question (RQ1):

 \textit{(RQ1) What are the design principles of a value-sensitive customer feedback system?}

 By applying an established design science research (DSR) methodology \citep{sonnenberg2011evaluation,sonnenberg2012evaluations,hevner2004design,peffers2007design} and putting a focus on stakeholder values during the design phase as performed in \citet{ballandies2021}, we facilitate both, i) the value-alignment of the created tool with the affected stakeholders and ii) the implementation of the design principles in a software artifact, which is iteratively evaluated at different stages.
-A controlled experiment with 132 customers of the library and focus groups with experts of that organization are conducted to measure the performance of the software artifact.
-In order to evaluate the performance, we ask the second Research Question (RQ2):
+A controlled experiment with 132 customers of the library and focus groups with experts of that organization are conducted to measure the performance of the software artifact in terms of usability and quality of collected feedback.
+In order to evaluate this, we ask the second Research Question (RQ2):

-\textit{RQ2: What is the performance of a software artifact that implements the design principles with regard to usability and quality of collected feedback?}
+\textit{RQ2: What is usability and quality of collected feedback of a software artifact that implements the design principles?}